geektoni/ekom-rakuten/README.md

 No further improvements are made.
 It is hinted in [2] that character-level tokenization may be better since there is a high incidence of alphanumeric product codes.

 The original dataset was then split into two separate entries (`train_dataset.tsv.gzip` and `test_dataset.tsv.gzip`) which are used to train and then validate our model (80% training, 20% test).
 The splitting was done by random sampling (as an improvement, stratified sampling could be used instead).

 ### Embeddings and Categories

-We use the FastText utility to produce suitable embeddings given the training dataset only.
-We also created a dictionary to match all the 3001 categories of the training set with an index.
+We use the **FastText** utility to produce suitable embeddings given the training dataset only.
+We also create a dictionary to match all the 3001 categories of the training set with an index.
 We also set an index for unknown categories (which may be present in the test set but not in the training set).
+We have only 3001 categories in the training set out of 3008 because of the random sampling used.

 ### Model

 The model is a **Bidirectional LSTM** with a Linear layer to predict the target categories.
 Dropout is employed to reduce overfitting and to improve final performances.
 We use the Cross-Entropy loss and Adam as the optimizer.
 More complex strategies such as cross-validation to validate the models were not used because of time constraints.
 The same applies for hyperparameters search.

 The training process is the following: